-In the Land program, applicants for solid waste disposal permits are required to notify their immediate neighbors (adjoining property owners or occupants) that an application for a permit (for a new or expanding facility or source) has been filed.
+In the Land program, applicants for hazardous waste management permits are required to notify their immediate neighbors (adjoining property owners or occupants) that an application for a permit (for a new or expanding facility or source) has been filed.

-This requirement applies to nearly all waste disposal permits.
 If the applicant fails to meet this requirement to notify adjoining property owners and occupants, that failure can be grounds for an appeal of any permit that is issued.
 (See "What if you do not agree with ADEM's final decision?
 How can you file an appeal?")
 However, ADEM ensures that the permit applicant has met all public participation requirements through the application review process.
 Failure to do so can result in a Notice of Deficiency and the Department will not continue its review process until all requirements have been met.